tareeqadnaan806/beerFellowship/README.md

 # Fellowship of the Beer Project

+## you can find the live link here: https://tareeqadnaan806.github.io/beerFellowship/

 ## Overview
 The Fellowship of the Beer Project is a web application that allows users to explore and search for various beer products.
 It provides a user-friendly interface with features such as sliders for filtering, searching for specific products, and event delegation for pagination.